 - Good Sharpening – Some pencils will chip and break when sharpened.
 This quickly gets annoying.
-It also means the manufacturing process isn’t very high-quality, and you’ll likely have other problems with this pencil down the road.
+It can sometimes be the fault of a bad pencil sharpener, but often it’s a sign the manufacturing process isn’t very high-quality, and you’ll likely have other problems with this pencil down the road.

 - Erase Without Smudging – While some of this is based on the hardness of the pencil, higher quality pencils will smudge less at the same hardness level than cheaply-constructed ones.
-You are going to make mistakes, so do yourself a favor and look for a good quality brand name.
+The best pencils will contain an excellent eraser of some sort.
+You are going to make mistakes, so do yourself a favor and look for a good brand name.

 You might not know that the drawing portion of modern pencils is made up of a mixture of clay and graphite.
 The clay helps make the pencil draw smoother.
 By changing the ratio of clay to graphite we can change the darkness and hardness of the pencil.
 Generally, less clay = darker strokes and a softer pencil.

 Most artistic pencils are graded on the HB scale.
 You can see from the picture above that 9B is the blackest while 9H is the lightest.
 While it’s easy to guess that the “B” is for blackness, not everyone can guess the “H” is for hardness of the pencil.

 Here’s another gotya to keep your eye out for: there is no “universal” hardness scale.
 The HB scale is meant to judge pencils from a single manufacturer – so what is a 5B from Derwent might vary slightly from Staedtler.
 This isn’t generally something to worry about, but you might run across a pencil that makes you think “this isn’t a 4H?”
 It could be it’s just from a different brand than you are used to using.